zuri-training/Anime_library/README.md

-A CSS library created for a project work assigned by Zuri and I4G.
+<h1>A CSS library created for a project work assigned by Zuri and I4G.</h1>

 Project_Anime_lib
 Team 92_Moov